 A fifth wheel hitch is definitely a necessity if you plan to tow a fifth wheel trailer.
 Conveniently, fifth wheel hitches can also allow you to tow other large, heavy loads.
 If you tend to tow heavy loads, it may make sense for you to go with a 5th wheel travel trailer.
 You will most likely use the hitch for other things anyway.
 But let’s take a moment to review what’s so awesome about fifth wheel travel trailers in particular.

 What can you do with a fifth wheel trailer?

-Fifth wheel travel trailers are great because they offer both the flexibility of a towable vehicle (in which you always have an auxiliary vehicle to drive around town, since you have to tow it), as well as the comfort and luxury of super-sized RVs.
+Fifth wheel travel trailers are great because they offer both the flexibility of a towable vehicle, as well as the comfort and luxury of super-sized RVs.
 These trailers often have multiple slideouts and extremely large interiors.
 They can offer up to a whopping 500 square feet of living space.
 (We’ve definitely been in urban apartments with less room than that!)

-Fifth wheel trailers are great options for campers looking to full-time, especially since they frequently come with above-and-beyond amenities like full-sized kitchens (with islands!), bath tubs, washing machines and more.
+These Fifth wheel trailers are perfect options for campers looking to travel full-time.
+Especially since they frequently come with above-and-beyond amenities like full-sized kitchens (with islands!), bath tubs, washing machines and more.
 Even if you’re only a weekend warrior, a fifth wheel gives you lots of extra leg room to feel comfortable anywhere the road may lead.
 If you have a family with children, a fifth wheel can give you the opportunity to provide a little bit of extra privacy.

 We recommend renting a few different types of RVs to really experience what they’re like to camp in before making a final decision.
 One easy way to do so?
 Using the peer-to-peer market at RVshare!
 Check out the RVs available in your area today.